LL.B. (Hons) Blended Learning

 Students must have a laptop with a functioning webcam, an external microphone headset, access to broadband.

+Will also be required to upload a copy of their Leaving Certificate results with their application.
 A knowledge of basic IT skills is required for students taking the blended course, due to the reliance on the online learning facilities.

-A Registration Fee of Euro 250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
+An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.

 Study Mode: Blended

-EU living Ireland: EUR 5,750
+Irish/EU living in Ireland: EUR 6,100.00

 Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please download our Fee Payment Information document to review the payment plan schedule and how to apply.
+Please view our Fees information page to review the payment plan schedule and how to apply.

 Is your company paying for your course?